lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_red_part_2_say.md

 **Who would like to "drive" today?** [Recommend the Team Lead]

-### When you click the "Get Team Data Table" button, it produces a table of descriptive team data.
+### When you click the "Create Team Data Table" button, it produces a table of descriptive team data.
 - Data are means, medians and percentages of key variables likely to influence the team's priorities for learning from *Modeling to Learn*
 - There are team data produced for each module of *Modeling to Learn*
   - Care Coordination (CC)